BrianBosho/cram_plan/api_doc.md

 - If placement location resolution fails
 - Any exception during pickup or place operations

-#### Implementation Notes
-- Uses case-insensitive object name lookup with fallback strategies
-- Parks arms and adjusts torso height prior to pickup
-- Uses `CostmapLocation` to find reachable positions for the robot
-- Has fallback placement logic if the costmap resolution times out
-- Implements a timeout mechanism for placement resolution (5 seconds)
-- Uses `ParkArmsAction` after placement to reset arm positions

 ### 4. robot_perceive

 Makes the robot perceive its environment.

-**Source**: `robot_actions_api.py:271-337`

 #### Parameters